Advertiser Disclosure

 • Rerouting at a later date under comparable transportation conditions

-Once you have chosen the option that is best for you, you no longer have rights to the other 2 options.
-However, the airline may still be required to compensate you:
+Once you have chosen an option, you can no longer pick the other two.
+However, the airline may still be required to compensate you.

 • Reimbursement of your entire ticket